MarcoSchapira/Nebula--Legal-Documents/Privacy-Policy.md

 ---

 ## 4. Data Storage and Security
-- Account data (name, email, encrypted password) is stored securely using Firebase Authentication.
+- Account data (name, email) is stored securely using Firebase Authentication.
 - Feature analytics data is collected by Firebase Analytics in an aggregated, anonymous form.
 - Portfolio and trading data are stored locally on your device and never uploaded to external servers.